-Data only
+\ Data only

-2023/24 KPIs Objective Economic development and tourism: Percentage of Council Tax collected during the year Target Actual 96.80% 95.82% 96.39% previous year Performance has been impacted due to the new IT system going live in December 2023 and forme system frozen for 8 weeks.
+2023/24 KPIs Objective Economic development and tourism: A town which thrives Percentage of Council Tax collected during the year Target Actual 96.80% 95.82% 96.39% previous year Performance has been impacted due to the new IT system going live in December 2023 and former system frozen for 8 weeks.
 Recovery activities resumed in January.
-A town which thrives Percentage of Business Rates collected during the year Target 97.00% 96.09% previous year The collection rate has ended the year 0.06% above target against the backdrop of the new IT system going live in December 2023 and former system frozen for 8 weeks.
-Objective Sustainability and environment: Tackling the climate emergency Percentage of household waste sent for reuse, recycling and composting Target 45% Actual 37.96% 38.68% previous year Data is provided by East Sussex County Council.
-Performance continues to be below target.
+Percentage of Business Rates collected during the year Target Actual 97.00% 97.06% 96.09% previous year The collection rate has ended the year 0.06% above target against the backdrop of the new IT system going live in December 2023 and former system frozen for 8 weeks.
+Objective Sustainability and environment: Tackling the Percentage of household waste sent for reuse, recycling and composting Target Actual 45% 37.96% 38.68% previous year Data is provided by East Sussex County Council.
+Performance continues to be below target. climate emergency